The easier it is for agents to access your home, the more showings you will get and the faster it will sell.

 Please refer to Value of Obtaining Showing Agent Feedback on our Marketing page.

 Some sellers will have some specific showing instructions, such as “don’t let cat out” or “dog in back yard may bite”.
-The problem with showing instructions written in the MLS listing or left with CSS is that the agents forget them, lose them, or don’t read them in the first place.
-It’s best to put large notes that can’t be overlooked in the place where the information is needed.
-A note like “Don’t let cat out” should be on the front door so the agent will see it before entering the house, and “dog in back yard may bite” should be on the back door leading out to the back yard.
+The problem with showing instructions written in the MLS listing or left with ST is that the agents forget them, lose them, or don’t read them in the first place.
+It’s best to put large notes (large because some agents need reading glasses) in the place where the information is needed.
+A note like “Don’t let cat out” should be on the front door so the agent will see it before entering the house.
+A note “dog in back yard may bite” should be on the back door leading out to the back yard.
 The only showing instruction that makes sense to put in a listing is if the seller requires a minimum amount of notice, such as “One hour notice required”.

 It’s wise to lock away cash, firearms, jewelry, prized knickknacks, and other valuables when you are marketing your house.
 Although theft during showings is extremely rare, there is no need to take a risk of things disappearing.